-Alejandro Ortiz became deaf due to meningitis when he was two and a half years old.
+Alejandro Ortiz became completely deaf due to meningitis when he was two and a half years old.
 The infection spread to his inner ears, where it destroyed specialised cells in charge of transforming the mechanical impulse of sound into the electrical impulse of the auditory nerve.
-At age four, Ortiz could hear again, but the sensation was unfamiliar.
+By the age of four, Ortiz could hear again, but the sensation was unfamiliar.
 Sound didn’t arrive at his brain through the ear; rather, it entered via a small microphone attached to the side of his head, which relayed radio signals to minute electrodes implanted in his auditory nerve.
 “The cochlear implant had a great impact on my life,” says Ortiz, now a young Barcelona resident who can hear and speak with fluidity.

-Just a few decades ago, direct and controlled stimulation of the nervous system belonged in the realm of science-fiction.
+Just a few decades ago, the direct and controlled stimulation of the nervous system belonged in the realm of science-fiction.
 In fact, many of the brain’s inner workings are still a mystery to scientists and, therefore, they pose a challenge for physicians when something goes wrong.
-But the arrival of neurotechnology, based on the physical connection of machines to the nervous system, has enabled medical feats beyond those achieved by pharmacology.
-The new techniques are used to control symptoms of epilepsy and Parkinson’s disease, to speed up the rehabilitation of patients who have suffered a stroke, and are even beginning to fulfil the hope of restoring mobility to people with paraplegia and quadriplegia.
+But with the advent of neurotechnology, based on the physical connection of machines to the nervous system, doctors have achieved wonders beyond the reach of pharmacology.
+The new techniques have already made it possible to moderate the symptoms of Parkinson’s disease and epilepsy, to speed up the rehabilitation of patients who have suffered a stroke, and are even beginning to fulfil the hope of restoring mobility to people with paraplegia and quadriplegia.

 Cochlear implants were one of the first medical applications of neurotechnology, approved for therapeutic use in adults during the 1980s and for children at the turn of the century.
 Today, hundreds of thousands of people with a hearing disability benefit from them (324,000 estimated users in 2012).
 It’s not a perfect treatment, because the implanted electrodes lack the fine-tuned resolution of cochlear cells, required to distinguish every sound frequency in the audible spectrum.
 Noisy environments, rooms with reflective surfaces and crowded conversations make hearing difficult for users, too.